This post is sponsored by Method. All content and opinions are my own.

 Start by hand washing your sweater (a must for cashmere).
 Just fill a sink with cool water and add a few drops of method detergent in the fragrance of your choice.
 I’m partial to ginger mango!

-Tip: if your sweater isn’t cashmere, check the care label.
+If your sweater isn’t cashmere, check the care label.
 You may be able to use a machine instead of hand washing it.

 Let the sweater sit in the soapy water for about 10 to 15 minutes, then drain the sink and press out the water (avoid twisting the sweater).
 Gently rinse out the sweater, then lay it on a towel.
 Roll up the towel and press out any excess water.
 Air dry the sweater before proceeding.